Child Support Division

 Employers: National Medical Support Notice

-After receiving Part B of the NMSN from the employer, the insurer must send Part B to the issuing CSE within 40 business days indicating the action that has been, or will be, taken.
+After receiving Part B of the NMSN from the employer, the insurer must send Part B to the issuing Child Support office within 40 business days indicating the action that has been, or will be, taken.
 Upon enrollment of the child, the insurer must notify the employer of the enrollment.
 The employer must then determine whether necessary employee contributions are available to complete the enrollment.
-If enrollment cannot be completed, the employer must send Part A of the NMSN to the issuing CSE indicating that state or federal withholding limitations or prioritization prevent the withholding from the employee's income of the amount required to obtain health insurance coverage.
+If enrollment cannot be completed, the employer must send Part A of the NMSN to the issuing Child Support office indicating that state or federal withholding limitations or prioritization prevent the withholding from the employee's income of the amount required to obtain health insurance coverage.
 If enrollment can be completed, the employer must withhold any necessary employee contribution and transfer the withheld income directly to the insurer.

 When the employee's principal place of employment is North Dakota, the employer must withhold any amounts owed under an income withholding order prior to withholding any amount for health insurance premiums.